SajalAhmed/FindNearbyPlaces/README.md

 # Description
-This is a simple web-based application which shows some nearest place according to the given location and the given location have to be inside in Bangladesh.
+This is a simple web-based application which shows some nearest place according to the given location.
 For build this application I make my own API used google maps python client library.
 This project can be done without API build.

 # Requirements